-Inside the aft port cockpit seat storage area is a 10 micron in-line water separator filter.
-Use an oil filter type wrench that fits the filter bottom footprint and turn the filter counterclockwise to remove the element.
+Inside the Lazarette center cockpit storage area a 10 micron in-line water separator filter is installed.
+Use an oil spanner type wrench and turn the filter counterclockwise to remove the element.
 Using a clean pan empty the filter contents and examine the fuel.
-Water in fuel tends to hug the bottom since it is heavier than fuel and will show a different look.
+Water in fuel tends to hug the bottom since it is heavier than fuel and will show a different color.
 At least yearly or on an as needed basis replace the filter element.
-Fill the element up with fresh unleaded fuel of the correct octane rating and turn it clockwise until tight.
-If needed finish tightening with a belt or spanner wrench that will not damage the filter body.
+Fill the element up with fresh unleaded fuel of the correct octane rating (assists with keeping air out of the fuel system) and turn it clockwise by hand until tight.
 As always check for leaks before starting the engine.

-It is a great idea to keep extra filter elements on board in protective wrap for emergency use.
+It makes sense to keep extra fuel filters on board in protective wrap for emergency use.